Symbolic Model Construction for Saturated Constrained Horn Clauses: Preliminaries and Notation

 \subsection{Consequence and Least Model}

 The notion of a \emph{least model} is common in logic programming.
 Horn logic programs admit a least model, which is the intersection of all models of the program (see \cite[\S~6,~p.~36]{DBLP:books/sp/Lloyd87}).
 In our context, the least model of a set of clauses $N$ is the intersection of all models of $N$.
-An alternative characterization of the least model of $N$ through the least fixed point of the one-step consequence operator, which we define in analogy to $T_P^{\mathcal D}$ \cite[Section~4]{DBLP:journals/jlp/JaffarM94} where $\mathcal D$ refers to LA, see \cite[Example~2.1]{DBLP:journals/jlp/JaffarM94}.
-For the definition of $T_P$ concerning clauses without constraints refer to \cite[\S~6,~p.~37]{DBLP:books/sp/Lloyd87} and \cite{DBLP:journals/jacm/EmdenK76}.
-The one-step consequence operator $T_N$ which takes set of clauses $N$ and an interpretation $\interp$ and returns an interpretation:
+An alternative characterization of the least model of $N$ is through the least fixed point of the one-step consequence operator, which we define as $T_N$ for the context of $\LA$ constraints analogously to \cite[Section~4]{DBLP:journals/jlp/JaffarM94}.
+The one-step consequence operator $T_N$ takes a set of clauses $N$ and an interpretation $\interp$ as input and returns an interpretation:

 The least fixed point of this operator exists by Tarski's Fixed Point Theorem \cite{tarski}: Interpretations form a complete lattice under inclusion (supremum given by union, infimum given by intersection), and $T_N$ is monotone.